Table of Contents

 Introduction to the World of Hot Peppers

 If you're a spice lover or just starting your journey into the fiery world of peppers, this article is for you.
-From the mild jalapeño to the legendary ghost pepper, each type of hot pepper brings its own unique flavor and heat level.
-Whether you're cooking up a storm or simply curious about what makes a pepper 'hot,' this guide will take you through the most popular and interesting peppers in the world.
+From the mild poblano to the legendary Carolina Reaper, each hot pepper brings its own unique flavor and heat level.
+This guide focuses exclusively on peppers with measurable capsaicin content, helping you navigate the spectrum of heat safely and effectively.

 Understanding Spice Levels and Scoville Units